Skein algebras and cluster algebras of marked surfaces: Simple multicurves

 \subsection{Simple multicurves in $\Sk_q(\S)$}

 Recall that a \textbf{simple multicurve} $\multi$ in $\S$ is a transverse multicurve with no crossings, no unknots and no contractible arcs.
-A simple multicurve can be regarded as a link with simultaneous endpoints; let $[\multi]$ to be the corresponding element in $\Sk_q(\S)$.
+A simple multicurve can be regarded as a link with simultaneous endpoints; let $[\multi]$ denote the corresponding element in $\Sk_q(\S)$.
+No factor of $q$ appears in the definition of $[\multi]$, though it can be defined as a $q$-multiple of an ordered version of $\multi$.

 This element is fixed by the bar involution, that is, $[\multi]^\dag= [\multi]$.
 Moreso, the element $[\multi]$ is the only $\rq$-multiple of itself or any other ordering of its endpoints which is fixed by the bar-involution.
 This gives an alternate definition of $[\multi]$.